 Eventually the bra lady turned up and fitted me for the type of bra she knew my surgeon wanted.
 (It’s this one here) Let me tell you it is very firm.
 Nothing is moving, no matter what I do.
 The idea is to make sure everything heals in exactly the right place, and I think that will not be a problem with this bra on.
 It does feel a little like I am being strangled around my chest, but I can cope with that 24/7 for a few weeks.
 These bras were not cheap, and of course I needed two, but apparently they work well as a sports bra once I’m back exercising, so I suppose that’s something.

 And then I was free to leave the hospital.
 Up until this time I hadn’t had any painkillers at all, and the worst sensations I had we a little pulling if I reached or stretched too much, or occasionally a bruised type of feeling if I layed the wrong way.
 That’s it.

-As I write this on day five, I can honestly say I’ve still not had any real pain.
+As I write this on day five, I can honestly say I’ve still not had any real pain from my exchange surgery.
 In my normal day to day activities I don’t feel like I’ve had surgery at all.
 I’m struggling to remember to keep my movements limited because there is no pain to remind me.
 The lack of sleep has been the hardest, so I have rested a lot.
 During these Covid-19 times, it’s not like I can go out or do much anyway.
 Instead I have managed to get through another of the Game of Thrones bricks, I mean, books.